Understanding LXI and PXI for SwitchingUnderstanding LXI and PXI for Switching

 Devices can be added to the network.

-Multi-vendor Chassis can support modules from different vendors On modular systems, the format is proprietary and can only be from a single vendor.
+Multi-vendor Chassis can support modules from different vendors On modular systems the format is proprietary and can only be from a single vendor.
 This is true even if the mechanical format is an open standard (PXI)

-IEEE1588-based event timing
+IEEE1588 based event timing

 Software triggers over Ethernet

-For LXI, since there are no chassis constraints to concern you, simply complying with the minimum set of requirements set out in the standard is enough unless specific support is required for the optional extended features, such as IEEE1588 timing.
+For LXI since there are no chassis constraints to concern you, simply complying with the minimum set of requirements set out in the standard is enough unless specific support is required for the optional extended features, such as IEEE1588 timing.

 Applying to Switching